5 Tips to a Better Network and Building Your Referral Database

 Maybe you’re someone who loves getting out and meeting new people, or maybe you’re someone who would rather clean toilets than even think about having to try to talk to people at a networking group.
-The fact of the matter is, finding people that you connect with, can collaborate with or refer you is one of the BEST ways to grow your business.
+The fact of the matter is, finding people that you connect with, can collaborate with or refer you is one of the BEST ways to network and grow your business.

 1. Use Social Media to Start